Get to know Amy…

 What life experiences have inspired your work?

-My next book is called SOPHIE’S ANIIMAL PARADE, and it comes out in Spring of 2015.
-It was inspired by a rainy-day game I played with my kids.
+My book Sophie’s Animal Parade was inspired by a rainy-day game I played with my kids.
 We were telling a cumulative story…where one person starts the story and then you go around in a circle and each person adds to it.
 In the game, we started with a lonely little girl, and ended up with a story about a Sophie, whose drawings come to life.
 In the story, she tries to draw herself a friend, but ends up with a room full of crazy animals.